FatCaf/tfc-test-task/README.md

     - Address
     - Additional metadata
     - Order history
-- Navigation back to the dashboard/list view.
+- Navigation back to the customer list view.

 ### Orders

 - **Order History**: Displays order number, date, and total amount for each order.
-- **Orders List/Table**: Orders are rendered in a scrollable list format.
+- **Orders List**: Orders are rendered in a scrollable list format.
 - **Lazy Loading**: Orders are lazy-loaded for performance optimization.

 ### Additional Features